 Generic Name: ranolazine

-Note: This document contains side effect information about ranolazine.
-Some of the dosage forms listed on this page may not apply to the brand name Ranexa.
+Note: This page contains side effects data for the generic drug ranolazine.
+It is possible that some of the dosage forms included below may not apply to the brand name Ranexa.

 For the Consumer

 As well as its needed effects, ranolazine (the active ingredient contained in Ranexa) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking ranolazine, check with your doctor immediately:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet